 Jacob Persky, MPH, CIH

-Jacob Persky has 20 years of experience as an industrial hygienist and environmental consultant.
+Jacob Persky has over 20 years of experience as an industrial hygienist and environmental consultant.
 He has a broad-based knowledge of exposure assessment and exposure reconstruction principles, which he applies within the paradigm of risk analysis.
 Mr. Persky holds a Master of Public Health degree from Benedictine University and a B.S. degree in Bioengineering from University of Illinois.
 He is a board certified Industrial Hygienist and holds multiple professional licenses for asbestos and lead in Illinois and Indiana.

 Mr. Persky integrates current and evolving methodologies and tools into his practice, including mathematical modeling, Bayesian statistics and stochastic analysis to consider uncertainty in decision-making processes.
 He has consulted on high-stakes projects, which underpin the foundation of risk-based decisions made by multinational companies in the fields of semi-conductor manufacturing, automotive manufacturing, railroading, healthcare, facilities management and oil and gas, among others.
 His projects have taken him throughout the US and abroad, including Australia, Brazil, Bolivia, and Mexico.